zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ---

-# Part II IMU Integration and Closed-Loop Control
+# Part II IMU integration and closed-loop control

 A **MPU6050 IMU** (3-axis accelerometer + 3-axis gyroscope) was integrated into the morphologically modified Kilobot and interfaced via **I2C communication**.